 Providence, RI 02912

-The lost and found is located at the Department of Public Safety (401-863-1663).
-Items of value found in residence halls, such as jewelry, money and laptop computers will be turned in and students should call the DPS office to retrieve lost items.
+The lost and found is located at Brown Public Safety & Emergency Management at 75 Charlesfield Street (401-863-1663).
+Items of value found in residence halls, such as jewelry, money and laptop computers will be turned in and students should call the Brown Public Safety & Emergency Management office to retrieve lost items.